HOMEBlogWooCommerceThe Safe Way to Customize WooCommerce Emails –…

 Code Breakdown:

-pnet_prefix to ensure our function name doesn’t clash with other plugins. - We check
+• We use the pnet_ prefix to ensure our function name doesn’t clash with other plugins.

 Step 2: Targeting Specific Emails